ibm-cloud-docs/codeengine/eventing.md

 ```
 {: pre}

-Verify the Notifications Manager role has been set.
+Verify that the Notifications Manager role is set.

 ```
 ibmcloud iam authorization-policies